 Expert tutors help you finish your homework, study for tests and write essays (read more about Tutor.com).
 Use a whiteboard and chat box (with optional audio), share files, even drop off a math problem or essay.
 You can use five sessions per week, tag and reconnect to your favorite tutors, store your assignments and documents in your virtual locker and go back to review your previous sessions when studying.
 Start with a video overview and a practice session.
-The SkillsCenter offers subject quizzes and other self-study tools (such as The Princeton Review's preparation for AP, ACT, and SAT exams) that are always available and do not count against your weekly limit.
+The SkillsCenter offers subject quizzes and other self-study tools (such as preparation for ASVAB, AP, ACT, and SAT exams) that are always available and do not count against your weekly limit.

 Resources for homeschooling, unschooling, and church-related schooling

 Find the most-recommended reading for kindergarten through eighth grade.
 For adults, tools to help build literacy include discussion questions and activities for read-alouds, book lists to meet various needs, and program ideas.

 A nonprofit advocacy organization promoting the right of parents to direct the education of their children.
 Website provides news, laws and legislation, cases, and an organization directory.

 The Tennessee state government requirements and forms for home schooling or church-related schooling.

 This short guide (PDF) presents the basic steps of working on a research project for school, with recommendations specific to the resources of Knox County Public Library.